kprevas/lttp-tools/README.md

 Individual sheets can also be dumped.

-Alternate bank locations
+Alternate tile sheet locations
 -

-By default, the bank locations are read from `0x6790`, `0x6795`, and `0x679A` in the ROM.
+By default, the pointers to each tile sheet are read from the pointer tables at SNES addresses `0xCF80` (bank numbers), `0xD05F` (high bytes), and `0xD13E` (low bytes).

-For a ROM with relocated bank locations:
+For a ROM with relocated pointer tables, you can provide the SNES addresses for the pointer tables as follows:

-    lttp-tilepatch [ROM file] 0x67D0 0x67D5 0x67DA [dump|patch] ...
+    lttp-tilepatch [ROM file] 0xCFE0 0xD0AF 0xD19E [dump|patch] ...

 Patching Link's sprites
 -